Allegiance (Australian band)

-Allegiance was an Australian thrash metal group.
+Allegiance were an Australian thrash metal band.
 They formed in 1990 in Perth and disbanded in 1997.
 They released two studio albums, D.e.s.t.i.t.u.t.i.o.n (1994) and Skinman (1996).
 Australian musicologist Ian McFarlane said they "gained international acclaim and interest from several key figures in the heavy metal world.
 [Their] tight sound mixed the heavy riffs and complexities of San Francisco Bay Area thrash bands like Metallica, Testament, Slayer and Exodus with a touch of Sepultura."

 History

 1990–94: Formation and early EPs

 Allegiance was formed in Perth in 1990 as a thrash metal group by Tony Campo on guitar, Dave Harrison on bass guitar, Steve Hidden on guitar, Conrad Higson on drums and John Mihos on lead vocals.
 After a few months of performing Mihos left and Higson switched to lead vocals, Glenn Butcher replaced Dave Barry on drums and Jason Stone replaced Hidden on guitar.

 In 1991 the group recorded a four-track extended play, Make the Pledge, as a music cassette, which was self-funded: with $250 from their live shows.
 It was released in October, its straight forward thrash metal sound helped it to sell 2000 copies.
 In the next month Allegiance won the Most Popular Band category at the West Australian Music Industry Awards (WAMI Awards) for that year.

 In February 1992 Allegiance played at the annual Bindoon Rock outdoor concert festival for the first time to a crowd of 10 000 people.
 In March they released their second EP, Torn Between Two Worlds, on a seven-track cassette.
+Andrew Masterton in the Age's EG writes of this tape "they show a remarkable ability to handle speed metal riffs and power chords at breakneck pace in wrist-straining arrangements."
 The recording featured improved production and song writing, which demonstrated the band's progress.
 The EP sold 3500 copies, won the 1992 local industry award for most popular WA cassette.
 It was praised as one of the most impressive tapes of 1992 by magazines, fanzines and radio shows in places like Japan, Argentina, Poland, Greece, Cyprus, Lithuania, Germany, Canada, United States and the United Kingdom.